killedit/2025-07-18-brands-top-list/README.md

     docker compose up -d --build
     ```

-3. DB migrations and seeding are handled in the entry point bash script.
+3. DB migrations and seeding are handled by the entrypoint bash script `2025-07-18-brands-top-list/docker/php/entrypoint.sh`.

-    `docker/php/entrypoint.sh`

-4. Check if db tables are created.
+4. Check if db tables are created and populated.

     <u>Option 1:</u> Attach to MySQL container.